Researchers predict that the Coronavirus and its variants will continue to dominate the news indefinitely.

 Freelance work will be a boon for introverts.
 Working in solitude and isolation is what introverts are preternaturally geared to do.

-However, another phenomenon that will be an outgrowth to freelance work will be a rise in entrepreneurialism among introverts.
+However, another phenomenon that will be an outgrowth of freelance work will be a rise in entrepreneurialism among introverts.

 Introverts who are not enthusiastic about their current employment will readily start new businesses in record numbers.